seananderson/metafolio/inst/ms/ms.md

 1. Conserve a full range of response diversity (conserve some cool-, some intermediate-, and some warm-tolerant populations.

-2. Conserve the middle section of the metapopulation (conserve stable populations).
+2. Conserve the middle section of the metapopulation (conserve the most temperature-tolerant populations with the widest response curves).

 3. Conserve the lower half of the metapopulation (conserve cool-tolerant populations).